Millie Brown (performance artist): Collaboration with Lady Gaga

 and Lady Gaga collaborated on a performance of the singer's song, "Swine" at the SXSW conference in 2014.
 Brown drank green milk and then regurgitated it onto Lady Gaga's chest.

 Criticism

 Since her work with Lady Gaga, Brown has been criticized for “glamorizing bulimia”.
 Much of the disapproval took place on Twitter, with Demi Lovato tweeting, “Bulimia isn’t cool.
 Young people who are struggling to figure out their identities are seriously influenced by the things they see their idols do.”
 Brown responded to the outrage over her work by saying, “I’m using my body to create something beautiful.
 I think it’s misunderstood by a lot of people.
 But it really doesn’t have anything to do with eating disorders.
 If I was male [no one would make] such a massive association."

+Personal life

+She now works and resides in Los Angeles, California.